M. Kumaran Son of Mahalakshmi: Soundtrack

 The songs and background score was done by Srikanth Deva.
-The song "Ayyo Ayyo" is based on the Malaysian song "Hati Kama", composed by Pak Ngah.
-The song "Chennai Senthamizh" is based on "Chennai Chandrama" from the original film.
+The song "Ayyo Ayyo" interpolated the Malaysian song "Hati Kama", composed by Pak Ngah.
+The song "Chennai Senthamizh" is based on "Chennai Chandrama" from the original, which in turn is based on "Mahaganapathim" by Muthuswami Dikshitar, and is set in the raga Nattai.
+The original composers of both of these songs were not given credit.

-Home media

-The television satellite rights of the film were sold to Sun TV and VOD rights to Amazon Prime Video.

 Reception

 Critical reception

-The film received generally positive reviews with Indiaglitz.com saying "If you like films with sentiments, M Kumaran...is for you".
-Behindwoods.com stated that "Raja has done well for his second film" and "he has well defined the relationship between a mother and a son in this movie", while The Hindu wrote that "casting is a main draw", praising the inclusion of Nadhiya.
-Rediff.com also listed the film amongst the "best Tamil films of 2004", stating that the film was "a big success".
+Malathi Rangajan of The Hindu wrote, "casting is a main draw", praising the inclusion of Nadhiya.
+A critic from Sify wrote "MKSM begins on a fresh note but peters off in the latter half into a mushy sentimental drama that is so predictable with no reason or logic".
+G. Ulaganathan of Deccan Herald felt Ravi looked "quite uncomfortable in the presence of actors like Prakash Raj" and that Vivek "tends to do an action replay of some of his earlier films" and Malaysia "could have been better used" but appreciated Nadhiya's acting.
+Rediff.com listed the film amongst the "best Tamil films of 2004", stating that the film was "a big success".

 The film went on to become a commercial success and a major leap in Jayam Ravi's career.

 Box-office

-The film collected share of ₹54 crore in 40 days in Chennai and 36 crore throughout Tamil Nadu selling $3 million tickets.
+The film collected share of ₹54 lakh in 40 days in Chennai.